ydydsnyd/mono/packages/replicache/README.md

 npx syncpack fix-mismatches
 # Ensure all fixed, else fix manually
 npx syncpack
+# make sure package-lock.json is also up to date
+npm install
 git commit -a -m 'chore(replicache): Bump version to v$NEW_VERSION'
 ```